semaphoreci/docs/docs/essentials/using-secrets.md

 5. Click **Save Changes**

-#### Project level secrets
+#### Project-level secrets

-Project level secrets are managed from your project settings.
+Project-level secrets are managed from your project settings.

 1. Navigate to your project